分治

 Time complexity

-For subroutine Merge, the three while processes involves scanning all the elements in AA and BB.
+For subroutine Merge, the three while processes involves scanning all the elements in and .

-• Therefore, the time complexity of subroutineMerge is Θ(n)\Theta(n), where nn is the sum of elements of AA and BB.
+Mergeis , where is the sum of elements of and .

 For the main procedure MergeSort: